pb866/numTUVrxn/README.md

 The second programme argument is a switch to toggle all reactions to true (using `T` or `t` as argument) or false (with `F` or `f`).
-To leave the switches as specified in the TUV input file use any other character (e.g., `0`).
+To leave the switches as specified in the TUV input file, leave the argument blank.

 The programme will modify each reaction line and print the output to a temporary output file named `ofile.txt / ofile.dat`.
 At the end the